-NOTE 20: OTHER DISCLOSURES
+NOTE 25: OTHER DISCLOSURES

-The Branch did not receive any financial support from any other reporting unit during the year to enable it to continue as a going concern, nor did it provide any financial support to another reporting unit during the financial year to enable that unit to continue as a going concern.
+The Branch did not receive financial support from any other reporting unit during the year, nor provide any to other reporting units.
 Except as disclosed in the Statement of Profit and Loss, there were no expenses in connection with holding meetings of members of the Branch and any conferences or meetings of councils, committees, panels or other bodies for the holding of which the Branch was wholly or partly responsible.

-There were no payables to employers as consideration for the employers making payroll deductions of membership subscriptions at reporting date (2016: \$nil), nor payables for any legal fees (2016: \$nil) at reporting date.
+There were no payments to employers as consideration for employers making payroll deductions for membership subscriptions at reporting date.

+No legal fees or employer payroll deductions for subscriptions were payable at reporting date (2016: \$nil).